xyd22/xyd22.github.io/_pages/about.md

 Hello and welcome!
 I am Yudong Xie, an undergraduate student in <a href="https://www.ee.tsinghua.edu.cn/en/" style="text-decoration: none;">Department of Electronic Engineering</a>, <a href="https://www.tsinghua.edu.cn/en/" style="text-decoration: none;">Tsinghua University</a>.

-My research focuses on **human-machine interface** and **wearable electronic devices**.
+My research interests include **human-machine interface** and **wearable electronic devices**.
 Specifically, I am interested in designing integrated sensing systems for both biomedical applications and intellectual interactions with machines.
 By integrating advanced technologies, such as micro-electromechanical systems (MEMS), microfabrication, and machine learning, I aspire to explore new possibilities that can change human life, healthcare, and entertainment.

-Starting from my sophomore year, I worked with <a href="https://www.sic.tsinghua.edu.cn/en/info/1078/1373.htm" style="text-decoration: none;">Prof. Tianling Ren</a> at <a href="https://www.sic.tsinghua.edu.cn/en/" style="text-decoration: none;">School of Integrated Circuit</a>, <a href="https://www.tsinghua.edu.cn/en/" style="text-decoration: none;">Tsinghua University</a>.
+Starting from my sophomore year, I have worked under the supervision of <a href="https://www.sic.tsinghua.edu.cn/en/info/1078/1373.htm" style="text-decoration: none;">Prof. Tianling Ren</a> at <a href="https://www.sic.tsinghua.edu.cn/en/" style="text-decoration: none;">School of Integrated Circuit</a>, <a href="https://www.tsinghua.edu.cn/en/" style="text-decoration: none;">Tsinghua University</a>.
 My research focused on developing novel modalities for silent speech interfaces (SSI).

 During Spring 2025, I have had an exchange semester at <a href="https://www.cornell.edu/" style="text-decoration: none;">Cornell University</a>, where I join <a href="https://www.scifilab.org/" style="text-decoration: none;">SciFi Lab</a> supervised by <a href="https://czhang.org/" style="text-decoration: none;">Prof. Cheng Zhang</a>.
-My research focused on predicting applied grip force from skin deformation using active acoustic sensing on a wristband.
+Our research focused on predicting applied grip force from skin deformation using active acoustic sensing on a wristband.

 During Summer 2025, I was working on PMUTs-based intelligent interface in <a href="https://me.berkeley.edu/laboratories/lin-lab/" style="text-decoration: none;">Lin Lab</a> at <a href="https://www.berkeley.edu/" style="text-decoration: none;">UCBerkeley</a>, under the supervision of <a href="https://lwlin.me.berkeley.edu/" style="text-decoration: none;">Prof. Liwei Lin</a>.